 02 of 10

-Potstickers are one of the must-have foods during the Chinese New Year and are eaten to bring luck and prosperity.
+Potstickers are one of the must-have foods during the Lunar New Year and are eaten to bring luck and prosperity.
 Different than dumplings, potstickers are steamed and pan-fried, which gives them a unique combination of crunchy and doughy textures at the same time.

 These vegetarian potstickers use a filling of tofu and vegetables.
 Pre-made gyoza wrappers make things easier.